What We Do

 There are about 200 million people with intellectual disabilities around the world.
 Our goal is to reach out to every one of them - and their families as well.

-Special Olympics does this through a wide range of trainings, competitions, health screenings and fund-raising events.
-We also create opportunities for families, community members, local leaders, businesses, law enforcements, celebrities, dignitaries and others to band together to change attitudes and support athletes.
+Special Olympics DC does this through a wide range of training, competitions, health screenings and fund-raising events.
+We also create opportunities for families, community members, local leaders, businesses, law enforcement, celebrities, dignitaries and others to band together to change attitudes and support athletes.

 Connecting Us All